If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 - Answer questions they may have about meditation.

-Build a High-Converting App Landing Page
+Build a High-Converting Landing Page

-Elements of a Good Landing Page
+How to Create a Good Landing Page

 - Headline: The headline will be the focus of your landing page.
-It should succinctly spell out the main benefit of your app.
+It should succinctly spell out the main benefit of your mobile app.